Efefred/AklamioAutomation/README.md

 ## Observations/Bugs
 ### Sign Up:
 * Email Address: <br />
 An email address consists of a local part, the @ symbol, and a domain part.
-However, the Conduit application accepts email address in the format, *abcxyz@gmail*, without a Top-Level Domain (.com, .net etc.) in the domain part. <br />
+However, the Conduit application accepts email address in the format, *abcxyz@gmail*, without a Top-Level Domain (.com, .net etc.) in the domain part.
 Since the email field accepted both valid and invalid email address it was considered not stable enough to automate multiple scenarios.
 The only scenario tested was if the email field was left blank.<br />

 * Wrong label: <br />
 The button on the Sign Up page is wrongly labelled as *Sign in* instead of Sign up. <br />